eddietheengineer/VoronDocs/official/sourcing_faq.md

 The BTT SKR controller is inexpensive and extremely capable for the purpose.
 Either an SKR 1.3 or 1.4 is recommended and can be used.
 While both controllers have different pin configurations, they use the same controller chip.
 BTT is no longer producing the 1.3 and it will eventually be unavailable.

-The Turbo version is certainly usuable, but the additional speed is not required since most of the computing is offloaded by the Raspberry Pi.
+The Turbo version is certainly usable, but the additional speed is not required since most of the computing is handled by the Raspberry Pi.

 ### Can I use 0.9 degree stepper motors rather than the spec'ed 1.8 degree motors?